micophilip/ner-explainer/README.md

 This project adapts Integrated Gradients implementation provided by Captum for named entity recognition task to explain BERT model predictions on I2B2 2014 - PHI dataset.
 It also extends Language Interpretability Tool (LIT) to visualize and debug NER BERT models.
+This project can explain any BERT-based model on NER task for any dataset in CONLL format.

 ## Acknowledgments

-Code in this project was based on [HuggingFace](https://github.com/huggingface/transformers) and the extensive documentation provided by [Captum](https://captum.ai) and [LIT](https://github.com/PAIR-code/lit) repositories.
+Code in this project was based on code in [HuggingFace](https://github.com/huggingface/transformers) and the extensive examples provided by [Captum](https://captum.ai) and [LIT](https://github.com/PAIR-code/lit) repositories.

 ## Running

 ### Perequisites

-* Any BERT model trained on NER I2B2 2014 dataset.
+* Any BERT model trained on NER for a CONLL-based dataset.
 The model needs to be trained by HuggingFace NER [script](https://bit.ly/3dByYL0).
 * A dataset in CONLL format.
 Test dataset in data folder assumed to be called `test.txt`
 * Python 3.x (tested with 3.7)